 DIY Corner Wood Floating Desk With Simple Brackets

-Why did we decide to build a floating L-shape corner desk?
+Why did we decide to build an L-shape corner desk?

-At first, our kid’s craft room design was to have a floating desk along the back wall.
+At first, our kid’s craft room design included a floating desk along the back wall.
 However, the corner of the room was the perfect space to create a home office for our children.

 How to determine the size and desk design?

 For reference, our desk is approximately 55″ on one side and 83″ on the other side x 18” off the wall.
-We knew we wanted an l-shaped desk to best utilize the space of the small room.
+The L-shaped desk was best to utilize the space of this small room.

-Here is a diagram to hopefully help you visualize the dimensions of our desk.
-Remember that our desk is meant as a kid crafting area and workspace.
-If I were making this for myself, I most likely would have made the desk a little wider than 18″.
+Here is a diagram to help you visualize the dimensions of our desk.
+Remember that our desk is meant for kids.
+If I were making this for myself, I would most likely have made the desk a little wider than 18″.

 You can modify these measurements to create a small corner desk for your home office that might need to only fit one person.
 However, we would recommend that you make your desk for an adult wider than 18″ deep.